alberto-martinbelloso/algdes-labs/matching/README.md

 	Test successful =>  True

 *Notes:*
-* It will run all the files in the ´data´ folder with names following the exercise convention, outputting on each run which test it's executing.
+* It will run all the files in the `data` folder with names following the exercise convention, outputting on each run which test it's executing.
-* It print 2 maps, first the expected output as per the ´data´ file and the second is the processed one through our algorithm
+* It print 2 maps, first the expected output as per the `data` file and the second is the processed one through our algorithm.
-* It will also print out the length of each of these maps
+* It will also print out the length of each of these maps.
 * Finally it will assert weather the test passed which is done by comparing each pair in the executed output with the expected.